 Do you admit latecomers?

 Out of consideration to audience members and authors we do not admit latecomers to events and no refunds will be given.
 Please note also that our events start punctually.
 Please be sure to allow enough time to pick up your tickets from the Box Office (if they haven't already been posted to you) and walk across the Festival Village to the venue before the event start time.

 We do!
 Our on-site bookshops are owned and operated by us which means all profit from our independent booksales operation is ploughed directly back into the Festival itself.
 Any purchase you make on site, however small, is a most valuable contribution to the on-going development of the Edinburgh International Book Festival.

 The very first Book Festival was held in Charlotte Square Gardens in 1983.

 Can I bring a picnic onto site?

 Yes!
-Charlotte Square Gardens is a great place to sit, relax and eat with friends and family and we provide two drinking water taps in the gardens for you to top-up your water bottles.
+The Book Festival Village is a great place to sit, relax and eat with friends and family and we provide two drinking water taps in Charlotte Square Gardens for you to top up your water bottles.

 Can I bring my dog onto site?